Section 21 – Junior And Teen Fair

 1. Violet Barrett Memorial Junior Baker Award:

 Open to everyone 6-12 years old as of date of entry.
 Award will be presented at opening ceremonies on Saturday.
 Each of the following items will be presented on a sturdy disposable plate, covered individually with plastic, no paper liner cups and no mixes to be used.
 All to be displayed attractively on a tray, overall attractiveness to count in evaluation.
-3 rhubarb muffins, 1 mini lemon loaf and 3 oatmeal raisin cookies.
+3 chocolate chip muffins, 1 mini banana bread loaf and 3 oatmeal cookies.

 Prizes 1st$20.00, 2nd$10.00,3rd $5.00, 4th$3.00, 5th$2.00.